palant/palant.info/content/articles/a-year-after-the-disastrous-breach-lastpass-has-not-improved/index.md

 If this is such a critical issue that I need to change my master password immediately, why won’t LastPass just tell me to do it when I log in?

 This alert message apparently pre-dates the breach, so there don’t seem to be any improvements in this area either.

+**Update** (2023-09-26): Last week LastPass sent out an email to all users:

+{{< img src="email.png" alt="New master password requirements.
+LastPass is changing master password requirements for all users: all master passwords must meet a 12-character minimum.
+If your master password is less than 12-characters, you will be required to update it." width="534" />}}

+According to this email, LastPass will start enforcing stronger master passwords at some unspecified point in future.
+Currently, this requirement is still not being enforced, and the email does not list a timeline for this change.

+More importantly, when I logged into my LastPass account after receiving this email, the iterations count finally got automatically updated to 600,000.
+The email does not mention any changes in this area, so it’s unclear whether this change is being applied to all LastPass accounts this time.

+Brian Krebs is [quoting LastPass CEO](https://infosec.exchange/@briankrebs/111111474807762193) with the statement: “We have been able to determine that a small percentage of customers have items in their vaults that are corrupt and when we previously utilized automated scripts designed to re-encrypt vaults when the master password or iteration count is changed, they did not complete.”
+Quite frankly, I find this explanation rather doubtful.

+First of all, reactions to my articles indicate that the percentage of old LastPass accounts which weren’t updated is far from small.
+There are lots of users finding an outdated iterations count configured in their accounts, yet only two reported their accounts being automatically updated so far.

+Second: my test account in particular is unlikely to contain “corrupted items” which previously prevented the update.
+Back in 2018 I changed the iterations count to 100,000 and back to 5,000 manually.
+This worked correctly, so no corruption was present at that point.
+The account was virtually unused after that except for occasional logins, no data changes.

 ## Unencrypted data